amcginlay/readme/README.md

 ```
 - Hit the green button to run, red square to stop, set breakpoints in the margin, watch variables ... the usual.
+#### Getting TypeScript and Node to play nicely with each other
 - Now let's fix the code to allow us to reference type definitions.
-Note that app.ts knows about the console object but not the process object.
-The process object is specific to Node but we need to reference a type definition file before the TypeScript compiler will let this pass without any fuss.
+When compiling app.ts, Typescript says nothing about the console object but balks at the the process object.
+The process object is specific to Node but we need to add a reference a type definition file before the TypeScript compiler will let this pass without any fuss.
 -